danny-baker/deploy-beast-datascience-vm/README.md

 Note:
 - password needs to be decent (1 capital, 1 number, 1 special etc)
-- you must also pass a valid public ssh key as a parameter aswell.
+- you must also pass a valid public ssh key as a parameter aswell. **[TO FIX]**
 - Once deployed, either SSH into the VM directly or access JHUB in the browser via `https://xxx.xxx.xxx.xxx:8000` once you have the public IP address of the VM (from Portal or Az CLI)

 ## Guide for Beginners

-If you are new to VMs, Azure and scared at this point.
-Worry not: follow the guide below and you will be up and running in no time with a a fully dedicated VM.
-I've also published an article <INSERT LINK> that provides a full explanatory overview with much more detail.
+If you are new to cloud infrastructure and scared at this point, worry not.
+Follow the guide below and you will be up and running in no time with a a fully dedicated VM.
+I've also published an article **INSERT LINK** that provides a full explanatory overview with much more detail.
 In a single command you will compiling a Bicep file (high level language describing the infrastructure) into an Azure Resource Manager (ARM) template (a lower level abstraction in JSON) and then building the resources in Azure.
 It takes about 1-2 mins to deploy and you can be running JHub notebooks on your new vm.
 For newbies I'd recommend getting a free Microsoft Azure account, so you can play around within the limitations of the trial at zero cost.

 This example demonstrates how to build cloud infrastucture-as-code like a boss.
 It's important to understand when you provision a virtual machine there are other cloud resources that are also needed in the ecosystem; it's not just the VM that gets provisioned in isolation.
-To deploy a VM with some ports exposed to the internet, for example, what you are doing in reality is building a virtual network, subnet within the network, virtual network interface card, network security group (controls things like which ports to open/close), storage account with persistent disk, the virtual machine itself (which is really the compute cpu-ram component) and a public facing IP to bind to the network interface card so you can access the VM over the internet.
+To deploy a VM with some ports exposed to the internet, for example, what you are doing in reality is building a virtual network, subnet within the network, virtual network interface card, network security group (controls things like which ports to open/close), storage account with persistent disk (preloaded with an operating system), the virtual machine itself (which is really the compute cpu-ram component) and a public facing IP to bind to the network interface card so you can access the VM over the internet.
 Yes it's slightly terrifying at first but I promise it's not too bad once you get the basics.
 All this magic happens in one step so you don't need to worry about the complexity and can focus on what you do best: the science of data :)

 <Here is the network topography just to give you a picture of the end product>